magitz/ToolBox/README.md

 I've provided attribution where I can remember I took code bits from somewhere.
 If there's something that's your's I'm happy to add attribution or take it down if I accidentally violated the license.

+See the [GenBankTools](GenBenkTools/README.md) folder for info on those scripts.

 Some description of the scripts:

 * **alignment_codon_parses.py** -- Create datasets by codon and 1st and 2nd position from an input nucleotide alignment.